About Healthy Partnerships

 As of May 1, 2018, Healthy Partnerships is operating as a division of Caminar.

-Since founding in 1997, Healthy Partnership intends to provide high quality behavioral healthcare (substance abuse and mental health) in an atmosphere of compassion, respect and cultural competence.
-We operate within the Bay Area and offer services to Central Valley residents.
-Outpatient prevention, intervention, and treatment services offered at Healthy Partnerships reflect a deep and abiding faith in the value of treatment; and a strong commitment to reduce suffering and promote recovery on an individual, family and community level.
-All employees understands that we serve a highly stigmatized societal group.
-Our services seek to expand the understanding of addictive disease while working to improve acceptance of those suffering from the disease of addiction.
+Healthy Partnership provides high-quality behavioral health care in an atmosphere of compassion, respect, and cultural competence in Solano County.
+Outpatient prevention, intervention, and treatment services offered at Healthy Partnerships reflect a deep and abiding faith in the value of treatment and a strong commitment to reduce suffering and promote recovery on an individual, family, and community level.

 Healthy Partnerships' primary value is the health and well-being of individuals, families and communities.
 The qualities of our values include respect, compassion, integrity, ethics, teamwork, excellence, hope, and healing.